hatu-sheikh-web3-polkastarter

 When Hatu Sheikh joined Polkastarter as strategic advisor, he brought frameworks already proven at DAO Maker and actively succeeding at CoinTerminal under the same brutal market conditions we faced.

 Launchpads were the powerhouses of crypto during 2020-2021.
 Every week brought new projects, new launches, and new capital flowing through our platforms.
 We generated revenue from fixed fees on successful launches, percentage takes of capital raised, trading fees on token swaps, and staking rewards.
 When the market ran hot, these revenue streams felt infinite.
+But bull markets don’t last forever.
+That’s when Polkastarter brought in Hatu Sheikh.
+Hatu was known for helping launchpads stay resilient during bearish cycles.

 The structural problem was that every single revenue source we relied on correlated perfectly with market sentiment.
 When sentiment turned negative, all four streams collapsed simultaneously.
 We couldn't pivot to alternative revenue because we'd never built alternative revenue.
 We'd optimized entirely for speculation-driven growth.